AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-settings.md

       1. Click **[!UICONTROL Search]**.
       1. Enter a keyword, select a site tier, and/or select a site category.
       1. In the search results, select the sites to exclude:
-         * To exclude an individual site, select the check box next to it.
+         * To exclude an individual site, select the adjacent check box.
          * (When more than 50 results are available) To exclude the first 50 results, click **[!UICONTROL Exclude these 50]**.
 To exclude all search results, click **[!UICONTROL Exclude these \<*NN*\>]**.
    * To enter domain names:
       1. Click **[!UICONTROL Paste]**.